GLOBAL MARKETS-Stocks, oil tumble as recession worry offsets French vote relief

 "Spiking food and gasoline prices plus the end of key stimulus programs has investors concerned about the low-income consumer's ability to spend."

-Monday's selloff in Asia also saw Hong Kong's Hang Seng .HSI fall 3.7% and the Shanghai composite index .SSEC slide over 5%. .SS
+Monday's earlier selloff in Asia also saw Hong Kong's Hang Seng .HSI fall 3.7% and the Shanghai composite index .SSEC slide over 5% .SS.

 Metals were mangled too.
 Dalian iron ore fell more than 9%.
 Copper SCFc1, a bellwether for economic growth, dropped 2.2% and Brent crude futures LCOc1 fell 4.5% to a two-week low of $101.78 a barrel.
 O/RMET/L